bongo227/Atomical/doc/doc_gen.md

 ## Analysis

 In this investigation the aim is to design a programming language and implement a compiler to create executable programs.
 Due to the time constraints it would be infeasible to implement all aspects of a modern programming language, standard library and language tooling.
-Instead the focus will be on implementing a sizeable subset such that simple algorithums like the greatest common devisor, bubble sort and fibbonanci sequence can be created.
+Instead the focus will be on implementing a sizeable subset such that simple algorithms like the greatest common divisor, bubble sort and Fibonacci sequence can be created.

 ### Background
 The first recognizable modern computers were created in the 1940's.
 Their limited hardware meant programmers would write hand tuned assembly which had none of the abstraction of modern languages meaning programs were slow to develop and error-prone.
 Autocode, developed in the 1950's, was the first higher-level compiled language.
 The invention of a compiler meant programmers could write less code and rely on the compiler to make optermizations that had previously required a large amount of knowledge to implement.